microsoft/sqlmlutils/README.md

 sqlmlutils is a package designed to help users interact with SQL databases (SQL Server and Azure SQL Database) and execute R or Python code in SQL from an R/Python client.
 Currently, only the R version of sqlmlutils is supported in Azure SQL Database.
 Python support will be added later.

+### Check out the README in each language folder for language-specific details and code examples!

 # Installation

 To install sqlmlutils, follow the instructions below for Python and R, respectively.